 Let’s take a look at how the capabilities of additive manufacturing have become the de facto method of production in these industries.

-The largest market for additive manufacturing in medicine right now is dentistry and related orthodontics such as bridges, crowns, braces and dentures.
+The largest market for additive manufacturing in medicine right now is dentistry and related orthodontics such as bridges, crowns, braces, and dentures.
 Currently, digital dentistry is a $2.5 billion industry and this is set to more than double in a few years.
-Many 3D printed dental appliances are easily customized for a precise fit while also being printable in a variety of substrates, from flexible polymers to rigid titanium.
+Digital dentistry is more of a workflow than a single technology.
+This process typically begins with a scannable model or impression that’s subsequently converted into 3D digital data.

-There are also specialized printers configured to use dental scanning software, along with biocompatible resins, that can fit in small offices and clinics for immediate, on-the-spot solutions ready in a single day.
+There are also specialized printers configured to use the dental scanning software, along with biocompatible resins, that can fit in small offices and clinics for immediate, on-the-spot solutions ready in a single day.

 The human body is complex and each is unique.
-Therefore, when doctors and clinicians need to consider individual treatments, it helps enormously to see an accurate model of the subject in question – whether that’s a bone, an organ, a tumor or a limb.
+Therefore, when doctors and clinicians need to consider individual treatments, it helps enormously to see an accurate model of the subject in question – whether that’s a bone, an organ, a tumor, or a limb.